Reviewing Upper South East Water Allocation Plans

 Read the Summary Report on this consultation and the Engagement Report summarising the feedback received.

-A review of the Padthaway WAP will commence in mid-2019 with a review of the Tintinara - Coonalpyn WAP following.
+A review of the Padthaway WAP commenced in April 2019 with a review of the Tintinara - Coonalpyn WAP scheduled to commence in 2022.